auca/com.122-119/Practice/Practice_01.md

 **************
 ```

-## Task #3: Greeting
+## Problem #3: "What is Your Name?"
+(0.4%)

 Write a program that reads a user name from the console, then forms, and prints a greeting message for that user.

-### Sample I/O
+### Sample Input and Output

 ```
 What is your name?
 Dmitrii
-Hello, Dmitrii.
+Hello, Dmitrii!
 ```

-## Task #4: Numbers
+## Problem #4: "Operations on Two Integer Numbers?"
+(0.4%)

-Create a program that reads two numbers from the user and finds sum, difference, product, quotient, and the remainder.
+Create a program that reads two integer numbers from the user and finds their sum, difference, product, quotient, and the remainder.

-### Sample I/O
+### Sample Input and Output

 ```
 Enter the first number: 5